-The author presents Daoist xingershangxue as a typical concept of metaphysics distinct from that of the natural philosophy and metaphysics of ancient Greece, since it focuses on understanding the world beyond perceivable objects and phenomena as well as names that are definable in their social, political, or moral structures.
-In comparison with other philosophical traditions in the East and West, the book discusses the ideas of dao, de, and “spontaneous self-so”, which shows Daoist xingershangxue's theoretical tendency to transcendence.
+The author presents Daoist xingershangxue as a typical concept of metaphysics distinct from that of the natural philosophy and metaphysics of ancient Greece since it focusses on understanding the world beyond perceivable objects and phenomena as well as names that are definable in their social, political, or moral structures.
+In comparison with other philosophical traditions in the East and West, the book discusses the ideas of dao, de, and "spontaneously self-so", which shows Daoist xingershangxue’s theoretical tendency to transcendence.

 Table of Contents

 Part 1: The Meaning of Dao, De and Metaphysics 1.
 "The Meaning of Dao and De"- Philosophical Daoism’s Core Thesis 2.
 Dao: A Discussion with the Meaning of Wu at its Centre 3.
 De: With Xuande as an Example 4.Spontaneously self-so (ziran): An Analysis from Two Perspectives 5.
 What Is Daoist Metaphysics?
 Part 2: From Physics to Metaphysics 1.
 Daoist Physics 2.
 Dao and Things 3.
 Transformation: Between Eternity and Transience